Student Email Migration- Fall 2015

 Tuesday, October 27, 2015 - Migration Process Begins

-- Mail will be copied into new accounts for current students and recent students (enrolled in courses at UND within the past 18 months).
+- Mail will be copied into new accounts for current students.
 All mail will still be accessible from the @my.UND.edu account during this process.

 - A forward will be placed on the @my.UND.edu account to send a copy of all new mail to the new @UND.edu account.